sriram-koushik/project-euler/README.md

 ## Choosing problems

-I had two approaches in choosing the problems.
+I had two approaches while choosing the problems.
 Honestly, this was the most difficult part of the exercise.
 The first approach I had was selecting problems randomly.
 I used the following code to randomly choose three problems:

 ```
 import java.util.Random;